yaakovyitzchak/awtsmoos/README.md

 # reebooyaw
 Video and game based engine, with tile-based movement and other editors for textures and stuff

-for game just arrow keys to move, A, D, Q and E to move camera [for now]
+for game just arrow keys and WASDQE to move, space to jump.

+Y and U rotates camera around character

+IOPHJKL; keys move focus point of camera

+M and N zoom in or out

 Press Z to show or hide UI